 I had this image about Bulgaria, that only small towns and ethnic villages – Veliko Tarnovo, Balcic, Sozopol, Nesebar, Arbanasi – or the natural sites scattered all over the country are worth visiting.

-I was never into visiting any big city because I had traveled for work in Sofia twice, and I did not like it!
+I was never keen on visiting any big city because I had traveled for work in Sofia twice, and I did not like it too much.
 What would a big city bring other than ugly communist buildings?

 But Plovdiv, the second largest Bulgarian city, is a whole different world.

 We knew only a thing or two about it, but we decided to give it a shot for our Bulgarian car trip and we discovered it is full of wonders!

 Read more from our road trip to Bulgaria:

 Plovdiv will be European Capital city in 2019

 This title along gives you hints there must be something special about it.
 It shares the title with Matera, a beautiful Italian town that we also visited.

 A mind blowing fact about Plovdiv

 It is one of the oldest living cities in Europe, over 8000 years old, built by the Thracian people that populated the Balkan peninsula!
 They even claim to be older than Athens!